deadlysyn/archer/README.md

 is faster.
 This could become more full featured and support additional options (PRs welcome), but as a starting point I semi-automated my personal preferences.
-Depending on your needs, this might save you time or serve as a starting point for your own automatoin.
+Depending on your needs, this might save you time or serve as a starting point for your own automation.
 See [CHOICES.md](https://github.com/deadlysyn/archer/blob/main/CHOICES.md)
 for thought process and opinions.